Gaurav-Deopes/Task/AWSTASKsubmission/Tasks_Mayur/Elastic File System/Readme.txt

-//Steps to create Elastic System File.
+//Steps to create and mount Elastic System File.

 Step 1:
 //Go to the AWS Management Console.